62 Notable alumni of

 Biography

-Lucy Tamlyn is an American diplomat who has served as the United States ambassador to the Democratic Republic of the Congo since February 2023.
+Lucy Tamlyn is an American diplomat who had served as the United States ambassador to the Democratic Republic of the Congo.
 She previously served as chargé d'affaires to Sudan (from February to August 2022); as United States ambassador to the Central African Republic (from 2019 to 2022); and as United States ambassador to Benin (from 2015 to 2018).

 John Mullan